SSrishti2003/NASSCOM-VSD_SoC/README.md

                                                                   [CHIP]
 FOUNDRY:  All performance, all devices are dependent on it.
-It is a big factory where chips get manufactured,
+It is a big factory where chips get manufactured.<br>
-IP: Intellectual Property and it needs intelligence to build the blocks.
+IP: Intellectual Property and it needs intelligence to build the blocks.<br>
-MACROS: Pure digital logic
+MACROS: Pure digital logic.
 <br>
 ![Screenshot 2024-03-14 182737](https://github.com/SSrishti2003/NASSDOM-VSD_SoC/assets/121450826/f3f5b12a-1131-4fe8-b81c-63d7a03638a9)
 <br>